revhappy/GPT4FreeCAD/README.md

 # GPT4FreeCAD

-This repository contains a FreeCAD plug in that integrates OpenAI's GPT-4 model to generate Python scripts for creating 3D shapes based on user input.
+A FreeCAD plug in that integrates OpenAI's GPT-4 model to generate Python scripts for creating 3D shapes based on user input.

 *Requirements:  Python, Open AI API key